sthsuyash/CSIT_Labs/README.md

 # CSIT Labs

-_Contains all the lab codes necessary for CSIT students, currently in 3rd semester and will be updated._
+This repository contains all the lab codes necessary for CSIT students, currently in 3rd semester and will be updated.

+- Updated course: 2074-New Course

 ## [1st Semester](/1st_Semester)